chaoss/wg-evolution/metrics/new-contributors-closing-issues.md

-# Closed Issues New Contributors
+# New Contributors Closing Issues

 ## 1. Description
 What is the number of persons closing an issue for the first time?